 At the end of every practice, we end with Savasana (corpse pose).
 This pose allows us to integrate everything we did in the practice and allows our body to rest.

 It calms the brain, but can be one of the most challenging yoga poses you’ll practice.
-Many people tend to shortchange their Savasana or they skip it all together.
+Many people tend to shortchange their Savasana or they skip it altogether.

 Don’t do this.
 Savasana is what allows our bodies to relax and rest after a yoga practice.